amiaopensource/lenticular/lenticular/README.md

 ### Short-term goals of the project

-- Any idea for a better name than `doLCE` for the modified version?
+- Any idea for a better name than `lenticular`?
 - I was told that a logo would be important.
 - Understand and document the parameters.
 - Upload test files on GitHub.
 Who can provide some for public usage?
 - Fix error handling.
-In particolar avoid the `Segmentation fault: 11` message, most probably due to wrongly set arrays’ indices.
+In particular avoid the `Segmentation fault: 11` message, most probably due to wrongly set arrays’ indices.
 - Allow full path for both the input and the output folder.
 In particular, the output folder has not to be nested inside the input folder, but can be chosen freely, e.g. on another hard-disk drive.
 - Allow to choose the name of the output files.
 - Add flags for mandatory parameters and allow free input order.
 - Allow the file extensions `.tiff`, `.TIF` and `.TIFF` as well.
-- Allow more TIFF flavours to be processed, _in primis_ `rgb48le`, because currently only `gray16le` is supported in `doLCE`.
+- Allow more TIFF flavours to be processed, _in primis_ `rgb48le`, because currently only `gray16le` is supported in `lenticular`.
 However, the additional `inStudy` tool does work with `rgb48le`.
 Therefore this should not be too hard to implement.
 - Determine automatically the regex for parsing the greyscale frames of the input folder.
 - The number of the first and of the last frame to process is needed only for testing a subset of the frames in the folder.
 If these parameters are not provided, then parse in ascending order all the files in the folder.
 - Change the behaviour of the `-highRes` flag: replace with a resolution parameter and set the default to high resolution.